Congratulations!

 Who is eligible?

-1. Organizations must have a focus on healthy eating and/or active living
+• Focus on healthy eating and/or active living.

-4. Organizations must have leadership (board and/or staff) from the communities they serve
+• Leadership (board and/or staff) represents the communities they serve.

-6. Organizations who received a grant from Shape Up SF in the last 3 years are not eligible to apply
+Organizations that received a Shape Up SF grant in the last 3 years are not eligible.

 Requirements